Council Visitor Center

 The Weiser River Trail (Rails to Trails) is one of the first long-distance mountain biking trails in Idaho.
 With wooden trestles, wildlife, and river country, the trail spans desert canyons, farmlands, forests, and meadows.
 The extensive trail offers a variety of experiences for hikers, bicyclists, equestrians, cross-country skiers, bird watchers, and other outdoor enthusiasts.
 The trail extends 84 miles from Weiser to Ricon, near New Meadows.

 The trail is operated by the Friends of the Weiser River Trail, a non-profit corporation established in 1997.
-Its mission is to preserve the integrity of the rail corridor, manage it as a public trail, and conserve the natural habitats along
+Its mission is to preserve the integrity of the rail corridor, manage it as a public trail, and conserve the natural habitats along its length.

 For more information, email email@example.com